matique/act_with_bag/README.md

 No migration is required for new fields.

 Keep in mind that the collection is kept in a YAML bag, i.e.
-SQL commands can't access the fields.
+SQL commands can't access the bag fields.

-Boolean and Date fields require explicit typing, others are treated as string.
+Boolean and Date fields require explicit typing.

+Fields without typing accept any values which YAML can handle (e.g. @order.color = ['red', 'yellow']).

-Types :integer and :float forces a conversion before storing the value, a convenience similar to ActiveRecord handling due to migration definitions.
+Types :integer, :float and :string forces a conversion (.to_i, .to_f, .to_s) before storing the value, a convenience similar to ActiveRecord handling due to migration definitions.

 Technical background: getters and putters are injected into models.

 If baggies of type :date are being used then params must be corrected before an update_attributes.
 Warning: :date fields are not well integrated; avoid them.